Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Density of the Limit Measure

 \section{Density of the Limit Measure}

 We work in this section with the same hypotheses as in Theorem~\ref{thm:limitshape}.
 We obtain an explicit formula to compute the density of the limit of the random counting measure corresponding to the random signatures for dimer configurations on a row of the contracting square-hexagon lattice.
-This formula for the density of limit measure will be used in the next section to obtain the \emph{frozen bundary}, i.e., boundary of the region where the density of the limit measure is 0 or 1.
+This formula for the density of limit measure will be used in the next section to obtain the \emph{frozen boundary}, i.e., the frontier between \emph{frozen} regions where the density of the limit measure is 0 or 1, and a \emph{temperate} region where the density lies strictly between 0 and 1.

-Under the assumptions above, it is not hard to check that all the measures $\bm^\kappa$, $\kappa\in(0,1)$ have compact support, and that they is absolutely continuous with respect to the Lesbegue measure on $\RR$ with a density taking values in $[0,1]$.
+Under the assumptions above, it is not hard to check that all the measures $\bm^\kappa$, $\kappa\in(0,1)$ have compact support, and that they is absolutely continuous with respect to the Lebesgue measure on $\RR$ with a density taking values in $[0,1]$.

 Recall that the \emph{Stieltjes transform} of a compactly supported measure $\bm$ is defined by

 for $t\in \mathbb{C}\setminus \mathrm{Support}(\bm)$, which has an expansion as a series in $t$ in a neighborhood of infinity whose coefficients are the moments of the measure $\bm$: if the $M_j(\bm)$ is $j$th moment of $\bm$, then for $t$ large enough: